xdong05/xdong05.github.io/_pages/home.md

 We are a research group studying nonlinear spatial systems in nature in the [Department of Environmental Science and Policy](https://desp.ucdavis.edu) at the University of California Davis.

 <p style="color:#0056b3; font-size:1.1em; font-weight:600;">
     How do simple local interactions generate the remarkable spatial patterns observed in nature?
-How do those patterns influence ecosystem dynamics?
 We study nonlinear, spatially extended systems to understand the processes governing spatial organization and how that organization influences ecosystem resilience, critical transitions, and responses to environmental change.
 </p>

 <p>